 What is the CHDA credential?
 The CHDA credential is awarded by AHIMA and demonstrates knowledge of acquiring, managing, analyzing, interpreting, and transforming data into accurate, consistent, and timely information.

 Why is the CHDA beneficial?
-To employers, this HIM certification demonstrates expertise in data analysis, the ability to balance the big-picture strategic vision with day-to-day details, and commitment to the profession and professional development.
+To employers, this health information management certification demonstrates expertise in data analysis, the ability to balance the big-picture strategic vision with day-to-day details, and commitment to the profession and professional development.
 This credential could help an individual get hired for positions such as healthcare data analyst or business operations specialist.

 How can one earn CHDA certification?
 You must pass an AHIMA-administered 150-question exam to earn the CHDA credential.
 To sit for the exam, you must meet one of these criteria: